 We seek to produce excellent financial results for our shareholders.
-We will define the financial results in terms of a return on investment which is above average and which is the product of a pro-active marketing, prudent underwriting and investment management.
+We will define the financial results in terms of a return on investment which is above average and which is the product of aggressive marketing, prudent underwriting and investment management.